Octomore, the ultimate peat whisky

 12. Series

-name Bottling Aging casks PPM AGE ABV
+name Bottling Aging cask PPM AGE ABV

 Octomore 12.1 2021 American oak 130.8 5 years 59.9%